-I have come across some comments about Letters from Pyongyang that seem to have missed the boat completely on what my intentions were as the filmmaker behind this project.
+Some people may have misunderstood what my intentions were as the filmmaker behind this project.
 Of course there are obvious issues when tackling any subject based in the DPRK but my main goal and the focus always was to tell my family’s story from a personal point of view.

 The real tragedy faced by thousands of families remains the separation of loved ones and the urgency faced by so many who are now dying of old age waiting for a reunion.
 The purpose of my film was mainly to highlight this heartbreaking situation by sharing my family’s personal story - in a documentary short format nonetheless.
-It really shouldn’t be so hard to see your family and I hope that those who have the good fortune of having easy access to their own families will take a moment to feel grateful and not take them for granted. - Jason Lee
+It really shouldn’t be so hard to see your family and I hope that those who have the good fortune of having easy access to their own families will take a moment to feel grateful and not take them for granted.
+I hope that all divided families will find peace and reconciliation some day. - Jason Lee

 LETTERS FROM PYONGYANG OFFICIAL TRAILER